GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 the user interface knows how to display the properties.
 For example, the title (denoted by dcterms:title) comes first in larger letters, underneath the description (denoted by dcterms:description) in the main column plus the remaining attributes in a narrower column on the right.
-There are many more benefits to using defined ontology terms in the entire product development.
+There are many more benefits to using defined ontology terms in the entire product lifecycle.

 ![Excel Column Headers](../assets/images/Manuals/04_Excel-column-headers_EN.png)